 Establishing roles takes time.
 Everyone is adjusting.
 Coming on too strong or just defaulting to the other parent does not establish trust or respect.
 Remember that you are building relationships, learning new skills, and things are continually evolving.
 This process takes time.
 Observe, ask questions, and get curious.

 Since step-parenting and blended families can be so demanding, be sure and find time for exercise and self-care individually and as a couple.
 You'll be much more likely to be at your best.
-Exercise has been a mainstay for our blended family with many benefits.
-Be sure to take care of yourself on this parenting journey.
+Exercise has been a mainstay for our blended family with many benefits, including spending time together.

 Related reading: "Parents Need Self-Care to Be Their Best Self"

 If you need help building skills to navigate the challenges of your blended family, we are here to help!
 Empowering parents is one of Heartmanity’s specialties.
-Check out our parenting resources.
+Check out Heartmanity's parenting resources.